maphew/zadam-trilium-wiki/Text editor.md

 ## Cut selection to sub-note

+**This feature is disabled since 0.24.6 because of issues with editor component**

 One of the common situations in Trilium is when you're editing a document and it gets somewhat large so you start splitting it up into subnotes - the process is essentially like this:

 * select the desired piece of text and cut it into clipboard